hubblo-org/scaphandre/README.md

     scaphandre stdout

+Collect energy consumption data, using the [powercap_rapl]() [sensor]() and expose data through a prometheus exporter:

+    scaphandre prometheus

-A more complete command is:
+The complete command is:

     scaphandre -s powercap_rapl stdout # powercap_rapl sensor is the default one